zulip/zulip-mobile/docs/architecture/realtime.md

   distinctions might be reflected just as different points in the source code of an async function.

+## TODO: React + Redux integration

+What's the best way to integrate an Update Machine into a React app where application data is managed with Redux?

+We want to have the UM keep its app-level data inside the Redux state.
+If the Redux state (or the relevant parts of it) are persisted with something like `redux-persist`, then that means the update metadata must also be persisted; perhaps cleanest to have it also live in the Redux state so it can be persisted through the same mechanism.

+Because the app-level data is in the Redux state, updating it means dispatching Redux actions.
+This is basically what the `EVENT_*` actions in the current Zulip mobile app are.
+This also means that the UM engine, the code that's making things like long-poll requests, needs to have access to the Redux store's `dispatch` method.

+### Structure in the current app

+In the current Zulip mobile app, the structure looks like
+* The long-poll loop is a `redux-thunk` action, an async function which is provided with the Redux store's `dispatch` and `getState`.
+  The code is in `eventActions.js` as `startEventPolling`, an action creator which takes the events finger as parameters.
+* That action creator is in turn invoked within the thunk action created by the nullary action creator `fetchEssentialInitialData` (in `fetchActions.js`), which does a number of other things but in particular first invokes `registerForEvents`, which is `/register` in the API binding.
+* That in turn is invoked by the thunk action created by `doInitialFetch`, in the same file.
+* Which is invoked by `AppDataFetcher`.
+This is a Redux-`connect`ed component that appears near the very top of the hierarchy in `ZulipMobile.js`.
+The component's one job is to listen for changes to a boolean field `needsInitialFetch` in the Redux state, and dispatch this action when it becomes true.
+* That field, in turn, belongs to a state machine with several
+  transitions:
+  * On startup, it's set to true just if the persisted data contains authentication credentials for an account.
+(It's false in `initialState`, and then set on a `REHYDRATE` action.)
+  * It's set to true when the user logs into a server, or switches accounts (action types `LOGIN_SUCCESS` and `ACCOUNT_SWITCH`.)
+  * It's set to true on an `APP_REFRESH` action -- which is dispatched exclusively by the long-poll loop in `startEventPolling`, when it finds the event queue has expired.
+  * It's set to false on an `INITIAL_FETCH_COMPLETE` action -- which is dispatched exclusively by `fetchEssentialInitialData`, just before it dispatches a `startEventPolling` action.

+Essentially, the `AppDataFetcher` React component is used as a way of listening for certain Redux actions (notably `REHYDRATE` and `LOGIN_SUCCESS`) and firing off another one (from `doInitialFetch`) when any of those happen.
+And the latter action is a thunk action which kicks off a complex series of further thunk actions.

 ## TODO

 * Expand the description of "partial update machines".
 (This is in